Children and youth are our future. I have watched countless kids transition from toddler to elementary school, to high school, and beyond.

 Mission trips are particularly effective when they provide the youth with a chance to engage with people of other cultures and those who are less fortunate.

 While international missions are a great way for teens to see the world, every community has mission opportunities.

 Explore the underprivileged areas in your city and create programs that encourage teens to give back in tangible ways.

 A youth program is only as successful as its ability to help these young people experience God on a personal level.

-Purpose is what kids need to survive their teens.
+Purpose – is what kids need to survive their teenage years.